-2 The Government enacted legislation to introduce an accountability regime for bank directors and executives (BEAR) for Authorised deposit-taking Institutions (ADIs).
-The legislative framework imposes heightened obligations and, as recommended by the Royal Commission, will be extended to other industries regulated by APRA over time.
+&lt;sup>1 The Government enacted legislation to introduce an accountability regime for bank directors and executives (BEAR) for Authorised deposit-taking Institutions (ADIs).
+The

 Chapter 1 - Background

 The Australian Prudential Regulation Authority (APRA) was established by the Australian Government on 1 July 1998.
 APRA is an independent statutory authority accountable to the Australian Parliament.
 APRA supervises institutions in the financial sector in accordance with various laws of the Commonwealth.
 In performing and exercising its functions, APRA is required to balance the objectives of financial safety, efficiency, competition, contestability and competitive neutrality; and, in balancing these objectives, is to promote financial system stability in Australia.